-- 1. The length of the relationship.
+- a.
+The length of the relationship.

-- 2. The type of relationship.
+- b.
+The type of relationship.

-- 3. The frequency of interaction between the persons involved in the relationship.
+- c.
+The frequency of interaction between the persons involved in the relationship.

 7. Stalking

 A course of physical or verbal contact directed at another individual that would cause a reasonable person to: